 • My foster mom feeds me part of my meals in a snuffle mat and in a puzzle toy.
 I love those and very good at mastering them.
 I like things that stimulates my brain.

 • I love going on walks, I pull a little bit and might cut you off to get to a yummy smell on the other side.
 I believe if my family works with me, I can master walking nicely.
 My foster mom got after me for chasing squirrels – I yanked her hard and she did not like it.
 She told me good doggies do not chase squirrel.
 If you ask me, the jury is out on this one.
+My foster mom is correct, good doggies do not chase squirrels.
+It has been three days since I chased a squirrel.
+I now just watch them.
+I am a good boy.

 • I may be a cabinet surfer.
 My foster mom tells me down every time I try to help her in the kitchen.
 I know she is fixing something for my foster dog sister and me to eat.
 So, I want to be helpful.